photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 **What does not work as expected?**

-If you ARE UNSURE, need TECHNICAL SUPPORT, or have a GENERAL QUESTION:
-PLEASE NEVER USE GITHUB ISSUES!
-THANK YOU 💐
+Never use GitHub Issues if you are unsure, have a general question, or need assistance.
+Thank you! 💐

 Our troubleshooting checklists help you quickly find and fix common problems: https://docs.photoprism.app/getting-started/troubleshooting/